jdtengineering/wooooocommerce/readme.md

 ### How to install as service on Ubuntu Linux
 Copy `wooooocommerce.service` to `/etc/systemd/system/`
-Edit the file and replace USERNAME with your Linux username
+Edit the file and replace USERNAME with your Linux username Type this into your terminal to enable the systemd service
 ```
 sudo systemd daemon-reload
 sudo systemctl start wooooocommerce.service